julienblin/HttpRecorder/README.md

     .ByRequestUri(UriPartial.Path)
     .ByHeader("X-API-Key");

+// Custom matching rule using the provided incoming request
+// and a recorded interaction message. matcher = RulesMatcher.MatchOnce.By((request, message) => ...);

 var client = new HttpClient(new HttpRecorderDelegatingHandler("...", matcher: matcher));
 ```````

+Additional customization can be done by providing a custom `IRequestMatcher` implementation.

 ###Record interaction in external tools

+Interaction files can be recorded using your favorite tool (e.g. [Fiddler](https://www.telerik.com/fiddler), Google Chrome Inspector, ...).

+You only have to export it using the HAR/HTTP Archive format.
+They can then be used as-is as a test fixture that will be loaded by the `HttpRecorderDelegatingHandler`.

 ### Customize the storage

+Reading/writing the interaction can be customized by providing a custom `IInteractionRepository` implementation.

 ## Inspiration